-- A capital cost of \$15/m2 for riparian revegetation has been adopted as recommended in MBRC's 2012 report Capital works program opportunities, water quality network: Riparian corridor protection, rehabilitation and revegetation.
-Using a cost escalation tool provided by MBRC, the 2020 cost for riparian revegetation was assumed to be \$17.67/m2. - Capital cost for stormwater quality infrastructure is detailed in the BMT's Stormwater Quality Network Planning Report 2020 (background report). - The unit rates are provided in Section 2 of BMT's Stormwater Quality Network Planning Report 2020 (background report) and summarised in Appendix A.2 Costing of existing infrastructure.
+- A capital cost of \$15/m2 for riparian revegetation has been adopted as recommended in MBRC's 2012 report Capital Works Program Opportunities, Water Quality Network: Riparian Corridor Protection, Rehabilitation and Revegetation.
+Using a cost escalation tool provided by MBRC, the 2020 cost for riparian revegetation was assumed to be \$17.67/m2. - Capital cost for stormwater quality infrastructure is detailed in the BMT's Stormwater Quality Network Planning Report 2020 (i.e. background report). - The unit rates are provided in Section 2 of BMT's Stormwater Quality Network Planning Report 2020 (i.e. background report) and summarised in Appendix A.2.
+Costing of existing infrastructure.

-The value of existing trunk infrastructure for stormwater quantity and quality networks in each of the catchments have been identified and all costs are current as at 2020/2021.
+The value of existing trunk infrastructure for stormwater quantity and quality networks in each of the catchments have been identified and all costs are current as at 2020/21.

-Assets identified in the geographic information system (GIS), based on the definition of trunk, were valued as follows:
+Assets identified in the GIS system (based on the definition of trunk) were valued as follows: